brooklynrail/brooklynrail-platform/content/people/dzvinia-orlowsky.md

 name: Dzvinia Orlowsky
 first_name: "Dzvinia "
 last_name: Orlowsky
-short_bio: "Award-winning poet, translator, and a founding editor of Four Way Books, **Dzvinia Orlowsky** is the author of six poetry collections published by Carnegie Mellon University Press.
-She is a founding faculty member of the Solstice Low-Residency MFA Program in Creative Writing of Pine Manor College and the founder and director of _Night Riffs: A Solstice Literary Magazine Reading and Music Series_.
-She teaches at Providence College."
+short_bio: "Pushcart prize poet and award-winning translator **Dzvinia Orlowsky** is a founding editor of Four Way Books.
+She’s published six poetry collections including _A Handful of Bees_, reprinted for the Carnegie Mellon University Classic Contemporary Series; _Convertible Night_, _Flurry of Stones_, winner of a Sheila Motton Book Award; and _Bad Harvest_, a 2019 Massachusetts Book Awards “Must Read” in Poetry.
+Her poem sequence “The (Dis)enchanted Desna” was selected by Robert Pinsky as a 2019 winner of the New England Poetry Club Samuel Washington Allen Prize.
+Her co-translations with Ali Kinsella from Ukrainian, _Eccentric Days of Hope and Sorrow: Selected Poems by Natalka Bilotserkivets_ was published by Lost Horse Press in 2021."
 portraits:
   - media: 2022/04/dzvinia-orlowsky
 website: https://dzviniaorlowsky.com